 A key strand of our Value for Money Strategy is to drive efficiency through more effective delivery of services.
-The Board have identified a reduction in failure demand as a priority, setting a target to reduce overall telephone and email contact by 10% over the course of 2022/23.
-We plan to achieve this through having more closely integrated systems with our contractors, providing better, more timely updates for residents and improving the overall reliability of the repairs service.
-We also expect these changes to have a positive impact on resident satisfaction.
+The Board had identified a reduction in failure demand as a priority, setting a target to reduce overall telephone and email contact by 10% over the course of 2022/23.
+We have been seeking to achieve this through having more closely integrated systems with our contractors, providing better, more timely updates for residents and improving the overall reliability of the repairs service.
+The Board are pleased to see signs that this approach is beginning to deliver results and an update on progress is included below: